aarsonline/aarsonline.github.io/class1/arg/README.md

-Arginyl-tRNA synthetase (ArgRS) is a homodimeric enzyme that plays a crucial role in protein synthesis by catalysing the attachment of the amino acid arginine to its cognate tRNA:
+Arginyl-tRNA synthetase (ArgRS) is a monomeric enzyme that plays a crucial role in protein synthesis by catalysing the attachment of the amino acid arginine to its cognate tRNA: